Micho001/unleashing-julia/README.md

     after doing such, then create a variable that houses these variables inside. to then call the values of this variable, simply use the dollar sign to call it. e.g; message = "Hi i'm $name and i'm $age years old."

-    the interpolation above is a simple interpolation consisting of only variables
+    the interpolation above is a simple interpolation consisting of only variables. there is also something known as expression interpolation and this is used for calculations such that the operations and the operand in the brasis are calculated e.g; calculations = "5 + 10 equals $(5 + 10)"

+    the value of what ever calculation is done inside provided their is an operand and an operation.